-An IPSec VPN capability is provided to encrypt network traffic to and from selected peers, in order to protect traffic from disclosure or modification over untrusted networks.
-External IT entities establishing IPSec VPNs with the TOE can be VPN gateways such as the TOE (site to site VPN), or may be single-user client workstations (client to site).
-The IPSec VPN identifies and authenticates the peer entity as part of the process of establishing the IPSec VPN tunnel, via the IKE protocol.
+IPSec VPN and SSL VPN capabilities are provided to encrypt network traffic to and from selected peers, in order to protect traffic from disclosure or modification over untrusted networks.
+External IT entities establishing VPN tunnels with the TOE can be VPN gateways such as the TOE (site to site VPN), or may be single-user client workstations (remote access VPN).
+The VPN identifies and authenticates the peer entity as part of the process of establishing the VPN tunnel, via the IKE or TLS protocols, respectively.